 I have seen large ones, such as 'Stokes Sea Snake', as well as smaller banded Hydrophis species.

 There is a large number of birds, although there is limit of the diversity of species.
 By far the most common bird is the Eastern Reef Egret.
 There are two colour morphs; white and dark grey; they are the same species and interbreed.

 Other birds include: Eastern Pacific Osprey (pictured below)

 Several tour companies explore Montgomery Reef.
 As far as I know, all of the options are pretty much overnight on ships.
-I have visited with both Coral Princess Cruises, the now defunct Orion, Noble Caledonia, APT and Silver Seas.
-They provide interpretation from qualified guides, although individual trips and the companies vary somewhat in their approach...
+I have visited with Coral Princess Cruises, the now defunct Orion, Lindblad, Noble Caledonia, APT and Silver Sea.
+They provide interpretation from qualified guides, although individual trips and the companies vary somewhat in their approach.